-Emerald (ismagard, smaragd, green ice, bright green transparent beryl, igmerald) is a precious stone, which is generally considered to be the best precious stones (they are also called first-order stones), such as all known rubies, diamonds and sapphires.
-Emeralds also belong to beryl (namely, bright green transparent beryl - this is the emerald).
+Emerald (Ismagard, Smaragd, Green Beryl, Igmerald) is a gemstone that is now considered to be one of the best and most expensive precious stones (they are also called stones of the first order), such as the well-known rubies, diamonds and sapphires.
+Emerald is a variety of beryl (namely, bright green transparent beryl - this is an emerald).

-In ancient Egypt, emeralds were called smaragdami or smaragdosami (although originally the Egyptians referred to all green stones as Smaragdos).
-In some countries the word "smaragd" is more often used than "emerald", for example, in Germany.
+In ancient Greece, emeralds were called emeralds or smaragdos (although initially all green gems were generally referred to as emeralds).
+In some countries, the word "smaragd" is still more often used than "emerald", for example, in Germany.
 And the Indians of Colombia called the emerald "green ice".

 Emerald is not in vain recognized as one of the best stones.
-Some high quality stones cost even more than diamonds of the same size.
+High quality stones are even more expensive than diamonds of the same size.

-However, there are some controversial questions about the emerald.
-So, for example, in green emerald is most often obliged to compounds of chromium.
-But the Ural emeralds are painted green (more precisely, grassy green) because of iron ions, and Colombian emeralds (using world fame) contain vanadium impurities, which give these emeralds a dark green color.
-However, these scientific disputes are more interesting to gemologists and jewelers, and buyers do not really care what kind of impurities the emerald owes its color.
+However, there are some controversial issues regarding the emerald.
+So, for example, the green color of the emerald is most often due to chromium compounds.
+But Ural emeralds are colored green (more precisely, grassy green) due to iron ions, and Colombian emeralds (which are world famous) contain impurities of vanadium, which give these emeralds a dark green color.
+However, these scientific disputes are of more interest to gemologists and jewelers, and there is not much difference for buyers in what kind of impurities the emerald owes its color to.

-Some emeralds, like the best diamonds, even got their names (see Famous Precious Stones).
-One of the most famous (though not the largest) is the "emerald Kokovina" (now extinct).
-The weight of the non-cut stone was half a kilogram.
-Known and so-called imaginary "emerald Kokovina" weighing 2 kilograms (now in St. Petersburg), but this stone was of lower quality than the real emerald Kokovina.
-Also known as the "Neron Emerald", and, according to legend, Nero admired the conflagration of Rome precisely through his emerald.
-Another famous stone was named "Emerald Goddess" (he was worshiped by the Indians of Peru), which, according to legend, was defeated by the Incas themselves, so that the "Goddess" did not fall into the hands of the Spanish conquistadors.
+Some emeralds, like the best diamonds, even got their own names.
+One of the most famous (although not the largest) is the "Emerald Kokovina" (now disappeared).
+The weight of an uncut stone was half a kilogram.
+The so-called imaginary "Emerald Kokovina" weighing 2 kilograms is also known (now in St. Petersburg), but this stone was of lower quality than the real Kokovin emerald.
+The “Emerald of Nero” is also known, and, according to legend, Nero admired the conflagration of Rome through his emerald.
+Another well-known stone was named the "Emerald Goddess" (the Indians of Peru worshiped him), which, according to legend, was broken by the Incas themselves so that the "Goddess" would not fall into the hands of the Spanish conquistadors.

-The largest emerald was found in Brazil and its weight is as much as 7.5 kilograms.
-The second largest stone was found in Africa, and weighed this stone 4.8 kg.
+The largest emerald was found in Brazil and its weight was 7.5 kilograms.
+The second largest crystal was found in Africa, and it weighed 4.8 kg.

-However, be careful, now mankind has learned to grow artificial emeralds, which got their own name - igmerald (the name is formed from the words "smaragd" and "emerald").
-Igmeraldi still have differences from real emeralds, but it's quite difficult for an ordinary person to find them.
+However, be careful, there are a lot of synthetic emeralds on sale now, which even got their own name - "igmerald" (the name is derived from the words "smaragd" and "emerald").
+Igmeralds still have differences from real emeralds, but this can only be determined with the help of an examination for authenticity.